bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 ## Triggering a new build

 To trigger a new build with the Bitrise API, call a `POST` request with a JSON body.
-Here's an example `curl` request:
+Here's a template `curl` request:

 ``` bash
 curl -X POST -H "Authorization: ACCESS-TOKEN" "https://api.bitrise.io/v0.1/apps/APP-SLUG/builds" -d '{"hook_info":{"type":"bitrise"},"build_params":{"branch":"master","workflow_id":"primary"},"triggered_by":"curl"}'